 For a more detailed list of Library Policies click on the links above.

-b) To receive a Patron Card an individual must fill out an application and provide a picture ID along with proof of their current address (such as a current utility bill or rental agreement).
+a) To receive a Patron Card an individual must provide a picture ID along with proof of their current address (such as a current utility bill or rental agreement).
+Information access will be available to all card holders.
 A child under the age of 13 must have a parent with them to provide this information.
-The Patron Card must be presented each time a patron wishes to check out an item.
-If the card is lost and needs to be replaced the patron will be charged $3.00 for a replacement card.

-e) The Board recognizes that the circulation records of this Library are confidential in nature and advises all Library employees that such records shall not be made available to anyone, including any agency of federal, local law relating to civil, criminal, or administrative investigatory power.
-Furthermore, the Library will resist the issuance or enforcement of any such process, order, or subpoena until such time as a proper showing of good cause has been made in a court of competent jurisdiction.
+j) The Board recognizes that the circulation records of this Library are confidential in nature and advises all Library employees that such records shall not be made available to anyone, including any agency of federal, local law relating to civil, criminal, or administrative investigatory power, unless ordered by court.
+(Iowa Code 22.7) Any inquiry about releasing records will be addressed by the Director.

 a) We strive to give equal service to all patrons of the Library and in return ask patrons to: